GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-25-governance-an-membership-meeting.md

 **Agenda:**

 + Get through big items on membership and governance
 + Solicit feedback
 + Then put pen to paper at R4D, circulate options for final outstanding issues, and ultimately craft draft bylaws

-**Governance Data Alliance Call 5.26.2015**

-**Membership & Governance Discussion**

-_Participants:_

-_Nathaniel Heller – R4D
-Aprille Knox – R4D
-Farah Ereiqat – MCC
-Chris Maloney – MCC
-Toby Mendel – Centre for Law & Democracy
-Elena Mondo – IBP
-Claire Schouten – IBP
-Rebecca Latourell – AidData
-Preston Whitt – OGP
-Bret Nelson – Freedom House
-Finn Heinrich – Transparency International
-Alicia Mandaville – Amida Tech
-Alejandro Ponce – World Justice Project
-Brad Parks – AidData  _

-**Agenda:**

-·
-Get through big items on membership and governance

-·
-Solicit feedback

-·
-Then put pen to paper at R4D, circulate options for final outstanding issues, and ultimately craft draft bylaws

 **Membership**